 Let’s consider an example.
-We have a class that describes a system.
-We can create many objects from it, but the model of the system has a version and a vendor, which are common to all instances created from this class.
-We can make the version and the vendors as static properties of the class:
+We have a class that describes a system and that has many objects created from it.
+In order to ensure that version and vendor properties of the system are the same for all instances created from this class, we make the properties of the class static.: